 However, the Divorce, Dissolution and Separation Bill (known as the no-fault divorce bill) has concluded its journey through Parliament.
 It has been given royal assent last month and should become law by Autumn 2021 and be practicable towards the end of the year.

 The Bill was previously criticised as a tool for enabling “quickie divorce”.
 However, the timeframe for divorce will still remain the same.
-The parties will still have to apply for both Decree Nisi and Decree Absolute prior to the divorce being finalized.
+The parties will still have to apply for both Decree Nisi and Decree Absolute prior to the divorce being finalised.
 This is a process of up to 6 months even for the most amicable divorce.

-What Effect Will this have on Divorce?
+What Effect will this have on Divorce?

-The purpose of the Bill is ultimately to allow couples who no longer want to be married to be able to bring a formal end to their relationship without having to resort to blaming each other for the breakdown.
+Ultimately, the purpose of the Bill is to allow couples who no longer want to be married to be able to bring a formal end to their relationship without having to resort to blaming each other for the breakdown.
 The change in legislation will bring England and Wales in line with countries such as Australia, Canada and Germany, which have had no-fault divorce implemented for decades without seeing any significant rise in divorce rates compared to those of the UK.